 When they reached Orpington, they veered northwards towards Bexley with Rubensdörffer leading a climb to altitude.
 Suddenly, they turned sharply south-west, losing their main fighter escort in the process.

 As the evening summer sun bathed the south London suburbs in an almost ethereal light, Rubensdörffer was heard to comment over the radio: “Are we over land or sea?”
 His next words were more ominous: “I’m going in”.
 But what was his target?
 Biggin Hill?
-Or Kenley?
+Or possibly Kenley?

-At around 6:45pm, the answer was clear.
+At around 6:45pm, the answer became clear.
 From an altitude of about 9,000 feet, the force swept down to commence a bombing run over Croydon airport.
 They unleashed a mass of bombs on the undefended airfield and strafed the surrounding area with their cannon and machine guns.

 The Hurricanes of 32 Squadron were suddenly ordered to call off their hunt for the Dorniers and vectored back towards Biggin Hill.
 Against the setting sun in the western sky they could see huge plumes of black smoke not six miles distant.
 With a speed of 330mph, they were there in no time.